HomePolitics and Current AffairsNo jawan, no kisan, BJP wins sabka samman!

 The BJP, facing anti-incumbency sentiment, executed a masterstroke by consolidating non-Jat votes to secure a crucial victory in the Haryana by-election.
 While pollsters predicted a Congress sweep, they failed to recognize the underlying discontent against the Congress' overemphasis on the Jat community.

 Sensing an opportunity, the BJP consolidated non-Jat votes, particularly from the Ahir and Gujjar communities, to offset the Congress, which was supported by Jats, SCs, and Muslims.
-The BJP's strategy to counter anti-incumbency began before the Lok Sabha elections, when two-time Chief M. L. Khattar was replaced by Naib Singh Saini, an OBC leader.
+The BJP's strategy to counter anti-incumbency began before the elections, when two-time Chief Minister M. L. Khattar was replaced by Naib Singh Saini, an leader.

 The new Chief Minister announced an eight percent reservation for OBCs in local body elections and introduced various incentives for backward communities and SCs.